-Ah, Summertime in Miami.
+Ah, anesthetist Summertime in Miami.
 The thermostat hits 80 before the sun rises and the air wraps around you the second you step outside.
-It’s so hot and sticky, you don’t want to do much other than sit on the beach enjoying the ocean breeze and a cold beer.
-But of course, I have these silly things called responsibilities.
+It’s so hot and sticky, buy you don’t want to do much other than sit on the beach enjoying the ocean breeze and a cold beer.
+But of course, more about I have these silly things called responsibilities.
 Like going to work.
 And since I bring my lunch to work every day, I want something refreshing, a respite from the sweltering Miami heat.
 Something like Gazpacho.

 Gazpacho is the perfect soup when it’s too hot outside.
 Made from tomatoes and bread, topped with crisp, fresh vegetables and croutons – it’s refreshment in a bowl.
 Not only is it a chilled soup, but (with a teensy tiny exception here) you don’t even cook it.
 I know I brag about my central air conditioning all the time, but I remember how darn hot my kitchens in NYC and Boston got in August.
 You don’t want to be turning on the stove, least of all to make soup.

 The base is a tart and tangy blend of tomatoes, stale bread, garlic, lime juice, jalapeno, olive oil, vegetable stock and sherry vinegar blended into a creamy soup.
 This is your base, but the beauty of gazpacho is in the toppings.
 Sweet and crunchy, they contrast with the tomato soup perfectly – diced cucumbers, red and green bell peppers and toasted croutons.
 (If you don’t toast your croutons, you will from now on.
 Homemade toasted croutons are life-changing.
 I promise.)